atlas-github/nih_lstm/README.md

 1. Open command prompt or terminal.
 2. Run the command: `pip install notebook`
 3. Open command prompt or terminal.
-4. Navigate to the directory where your notebooks are to be saved (or simply stay in the user directory).
+4. Navigate to the directory where notebooks are to be saved (or simply stay in the user directory).
 5. Run the command: `jupyter notebook`
 6. This will open a new tab in the web browser with the Jupyter Notebook interface.
 Create new Python 3 notebooks by clicking the "New" dropdown in the top right and selecting "Python 3 (ipykernel)".